 Still Sierra Leone is a very poor county where you are not gonna find much infrastructure to take you around.
 If you do decide to go, you will find some beautiful white and palm fringed beaches all along the coast that sucks up much of the swell from the Atlantic Ocean.

-The Waves in Sierra Leone
+The Sierra Leone Surf

-Sierra Leone is located in between Senegal and Liberia where you find world class waves, so there should be some powerful and fun waves along these coasts as well.
-You get the bigger swells here from March to October, and you should not have to surf in anything but your board shorts to keep warm.
+Sierra Leone is located in between Senegal and Liberia where you find world class waves.
+So, there should be some powerful and fun waves along these coasts as well.
+You get the bigger swells here from March to October.
+And you should not have to surf in anything but your board shorts to keep warm.

 Look out for…

 Beware of the risk of getting Malaria in this part of Africa.

 You will need to get a visa in advance to go to Sierra Leone.
 Most embassies ask for at hotel reservation and a plane ticket in and out of the country before they will let you have a visa.
 It varies from embassy to embassy so find out where your nearest embassy stands on this particular matter.

 Or else you can fly to Liberia, which just might be cheaper anyway, and go to Sierra Leone over land after getting your visa in Monrovia.

 Sierra Leone Surf Spots:

 River No. 2: Just south of Freetown you will find a nice beach break at River No. 2.
 It is a good spot for beginners, and experienced surfers will have fun here as well when the bigger swells are on.
 Go check out the surf from Freetown, if the waves a bad just hang out on the beautiful beach and grab a bite to eat at the cozy restaurant.